Business Based in Love

 Love moves in.

-I see compassion for life changes when one of my buyer couples and their sellers bond over art, food, and the treehouse the seller just built.
+I see compassion for life changes when one of my buyer couples and their sellers bond over art, food, buying online cookies, and the treehouse the seller just built.
 While that seller’s young family’s moving on to a bigger home out in the country, my semi-retired buyers are gleeful that they get to up-size from a Brookline apartment to a Roslindale house where their grandkids can sleep over and play under tree cover.

 Love gets to grow.